rancher-sandbox/docs.rancherdesktop.io/docs/troubleshooting-tips.md

 **A:** You will see this error if there's a route rule with an IP address from a conflicting subnet on the Iptables.
 The conflicting routes could be either from the host network (bridge mode) or the Kubernetes network.
 A quick workaround to this issue is to shutdown WSL via the command `wsl --shutdown`.

 **:warning: Please note that shutting down WSL will stop all other distros along with the `rancher-desktop` distro.**

+#### Q: How do I fix the `Installation Aborted` error while downgrading from an existing MSI installation to an older EXE version (1.6.x or earlier) on Windows?

+**A:** You will see this error if the Windows registry key `HKEY_LOCAL_MACHINE/System/CurrentControlSet/Services/EventLog/Application/RancherDesktopPrivilegedService` that is supposed to be deleted during the MSI uninstallation process is not deleted for some reason.
+Please manually delete the registry key and try installing the EXE version.
+You can use Windows Registry Editor, which you can invoke by running the command `regedit` in the Windows Run dialog or from a terminal.